 Your one take-away from this guide should be that graduate programs look for these categories, in order of importance: (1) Recommendation letters, (2) GPA, (3) GRE test scores, (4) Personal statement, (5) Extras (to be described below).

 These components will be addressed in order in the sections below.

-A good recommendation letter is determined by (a) the renown of the professor, (b) how well the professor can attest to knowing you, in a research context as well as in the classroom, and (c) how good the professor’s opinion of you is.
-Obvious steps that can be taken to improve these characteristics are taking lots of their classes (if you are a sophomore/junior) and asking them to chat over a meal.
-Most people end up getting 3 letter writers: their senior thesis advisor, an REU/research advisor, and another professor from classes, though this is not a hard-and-fast rule.
+A good recommendation letter is determined by (a) how well the professor can attest to your academic strength in a research context, (b) the renown of the professor, and (c) how good the professor’s opinion of you is.
+Obvious steps that can be taken to improve these characteristics are taking lots of their classes (if you are a sophomore/junior) and asking them to chat over a meal, and of course asking them to be a research advisor!
+Applications require 3 recommendation letters, and students typically ask (a) their senior thesis advisor, (b) an REU/summer research advisor, and (c) their junior paper advisor or another professor from classes to write their letters, though this is not a hard-and-fast rule.

 In terms of logistics, it is good practice to ask your letter writers 3 times: once in person end of junior year (for politeness), once more by email near September (to remind them), and lastly right before you send them all the links (to give them deadline information).
 It is good practice to give your writers a full month’s notice to write their letters.

 There’s not much to be said here, other than the fact that grad programs probably don’t look at your non-math GPA very heavily.
 You should also give as much information as possible on the application forms, if there is room to describe your courses – many Princeton 300+ level courses are common graduate courses elsewhere, so it’s worth mentioning the textbook you use.
 Specifically, nearly all 400 level courses are graduate courses at almost all other colleges, including other top schools such as Columbia and Brown.